hunterhawes13/fractorial/README.md

 2. loop will work by multiply each number between 1 and num

+3. This works by moving the results of the previous fractorial to be multipled by the next number such as for 4 we do 6 * 4 instead of actually each time doing 4 * 3 * 2 * 1.
+This provides the same result.

 ```
 n = 1 * 1 = 1